davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![activationRecordsWithReturnAddress](img/activationRecordsWithReturnAddress.png)
 <br />
 Using the above knowledge, we can easily answer questions such as the following:
 > Why did my method receive these funky parameters?
 And along those lines, what was the state of the parent method that called my method?
+Also, why did I just get a stackOverflowError?!!

 This is super powerful when you start dealing with larger, more complex applications where the answer to the above kinds of questions won't be so clear.